List of roles and awards for Alan Bates

-Sir Alan Arthur Bates, CBE (1934–2003) is an English actor who hails from Derbyshire, England.
-He had a prolific career that spanned six decades across stage and screen, with several award-winning portrayals and defining interpretations.
+English actor Alan Bates had a prolific career that spanned six decades across stage and screen, with several award-winning portrayals and defining interpretations.
 His parents were musicians, who encouraged him to pursue music.
 However, he felt compelled to pursue acting instead, and acquired a scholarship to the RADA in London.
 Among his fellow aspiring thespians were Peter O'Toole and Albert Finney—each of whom, along with Bates, would be Oscar-nominated by the end of the 1960s.

 Bates made his stage debut in Coventry, in a play called You and Your Wife.
 After joining the Royal Court Theatre's repertoire for several Off West End plays, he soon made his West End debut in one of the quintessential "kitchen sink realism" dramas, John Osborne's Look Back in Anger—a role which he reprised on television.
 His portrayal of younger son, Edmund Tyrone, in Eugene O'Neill's classic Long Day's Journey into Night garnered him notice from the Clarence Derwent Awards.
 After some further TV work, he landed his (verified) film debut in The Entertainer (1960), starring Laurence Olivier, and co-starring, among others, Finney and the future Mrs. Olivier, Joan Plowright.
 It was the film debuts of the latter two as well.
 He succeeded this with breakthrough performances in Whistle Down the Wind (1961) and A Kind of Loving, the latter of which brought him his first BAFTA Film Award nomination.

 What followed in the 1960s was a very bountiful decade of well-received performances in an eclectic array of films: reprising his role from the Harold Pinter play, The Caretaker (1963, The Guest); The Running Man (1963); Nothing but the Best (1964); and King of Hearts (1966).
 In between these were two of his most successful films thus far: Zorba the Greek (1964) and Georgy Girl (1966).
 The former obtained numerous accolades, including three Academy Awards out of seven nominations.
 The latter garnered four nominations from the Oscars; and six from the Golden Globes, including two for Bates: one for Best Actor in a Comedy/Musical Film and the other for Most Promising Male Newcomer.
 The following year, he earned yet another Golden Globe nomination for Best Actor in a Drama Film for Far from the Madding Crowd (1967).